Ninohe, Iwate: Climate

 Ninohe has a humid continental climate (Köppen Dfb) characterized by mild summers and cold winters with heavy snowfall.
 The average annual temperature in Ninohe is 9.7 °C. The average annual rainfall is 1248 mm with September as the wettest month and February as the driest month.
 The temperatures are highest on average in August, at around 23.0 °C, and lowest in January, at around -2.4 °C.

 Demographics

 Per Japanese census data, the population of Ninohe peaked around the year 1960 and has steadily declined over the past 60 years.

 History

 The area of present-day Ninohe was part of ancient Mutsu Province, and has been settled since at least the Jōmon period.
 Many Jōmon and Kofun period remains have been found.
-Inhabited by the Emishi tribes, the Nihon Shoki describes the penetration of the area by forces of the Yamato dynasty in the late Nara period; however, it was not under effective control of the central government until the mid-Heian period.
+Inhabited by the Emishi tribes, the Nihon Shoki describes the penetration of the area by forces of the imperial dynasty in the late Nara period; however, it was not under effective control of the central government until the mid-Heian period.
 The area was dominated by the Nanbu clan from the early Muromachi period, and was named for one of the nine numbered stockades, or fortified ranches, that established to secure this frontier area.
 During the Edo period, the area was under the control of Morioka Domain.